-The University will supply employee data to AAPS on a quarterly basis to assist AAPS in tracking changes in its membership.
-The data will be supplied on a "blind" basis (i.e. without individual identifiers attached) so that the personal information of each member is protected in accordance with the Freedom of Information and Protection of Privacy Act.
-The employee data will be provided in electronic format and will include for every member of AAPS the following data elements:
+The University will supply employee data to AAPS on a quarterly basis to assist AAPS in tracking changes and represent its membership.
+The following data will be provided in accordance with the Freedom of Information and Protection of Privacy Act and will be provided in electronic format for every member of AAPS.

+- Name

 - AAPS Membership Date

 - Job Entry Date

 - Service in Position (yrs)

 - UBC Hire Date

 - Service Date (yrs)

 - Department or Unit

-- · Division
+- Division

-- · Campus or Site
+- Campus or Site

+- UBC Employee Identification Number

+- UBC e-mail address (where provided)

 - Job Family

 - FTE %

 - Salary (Current)

 - Salary Level

 - Salary Grade

 - Termination Date

 - Gender

-- Date of Birth

-The data listed below will be provided to AAPS semi-annually:
+The data listed below will be provided to AAPS semi-annually on a "blind" basis (i.e. without any individual identifiers attached):

-Single/Couple/Family Benefits
+• Single/Couple/Family Benefits